johnnymast/redbox-cli/docs/arguments/introduction.md

 ```

 If you run this example without any arguments an Exception will be thrown and the usage screen will be shown to the user of your application.

+???+ warning "Be aware of default values"

+    If you have provided a default value an exception will not be thrown if the option is missing.
+The default value will be used instead of the value a user would have passed in.